 Understanding the link between Domestic Violence and Pets

 Sadly pets are often abused as part of the spectrum of domestic violence.
-Domestic violence counsellors regularly speak with women whose pets are beaten or tortured by abusive partners in order to frighten and control them into staying in violent relationships.
+Domestic violence counsellors regularly speak with individuals whose pets are beaten or tortured by abusive partners in order to frighten and control them into staying in violent relationships.
 RSPCA Queensland’s Inspectorate frequently investigates animal cruelty cases of this nature.

 No one should feel that they can’t leave a violent home.
 However, the majority of domestic violence refuges are neither equipped nor permitted to accept animals.
 This can cause extreme distress to the victims of domestic violence (for many of whom their pet has become a lifeline) and can, in some circumstances, prevent them from accessing refuge accommodation – placing themselves and their animals at further risk of harm.
 Indeed, research shows that up to 25% of women in violent situations where there is a family pet present may remain in that situation because of concern for the welfare of their pet should they leave.